 2019: Supports Workonline Communications in becoming the first African network to deploy RPKI-based BGP Origin Validation to help secure the African Internet.

-2020: Drives the implementation of free high-speed Internet to thousands of children in South Africa in partnership with Africa Tikkun.
+2020: Drives the implementation of free high-speed Internet to thousands of children in South Africa in partnership with Afrika Tikkun.

-2020: Co-Founder of AIK Group which is focused on deploying and managing fibre infrastructure in Africa.
+2020: Co-Founder of AIK Group (rebranded to Yafibr in 2023) which is focused on deploying and managing fibre infrastructure in Africa.

 2021: Co-Founder of Magic Space Dust, a global engineering franchise which builds, owns and operates satellite communication infrastructure.